 |69,001 – over||(≈USD 17,830 – over)||35|

-Turkey has signed tax treaties with a large amount of jurisdictions.
+Turkey has signed tax treaties with a large group of jurisdictions.
 Check incorporations.io/turkey for further information.

 Social Security Contributions